Next-Generation Training spaces

 Next-Generation training spaces will be ‘flipped’

 The trainer no longer needs to stand at the front of the class to impart their wisdom, and students don’t come to class just to listen.
 So they don’t need to sit in rows facing the front.
 And why do we even need a “front”?

-In the education system of the future, homework will happen before the lesson.
-“Teachers can record structured content for you to absorb at your own pace,” says John Holm at SocioDesign.
-Then when you come into the classroom, they can help you solve the problem.”
+In the training system of the future, learning will happen before the training session.
+Trainers can record structured content for students to absorb at their own pace.
+Then when they come to the training, they can help you solve the problem.

-This is the “flipped” classroom.
-It’s bigger: Holm says that traditional desks in rows allowed around 1m2 per student.
-In an active learning space, that rises to 3m2.
-And it’s totally wired: multiple monitors allow students to review course materials and look things up on the internet as an intrinsic part of the classroom experience.
-This combination of traditional teaching and online media is called “blended learning”.
+In an active training space, multiple monitors allow students to review course materials and look things up on the internet as an intrinsic part of the training experience.
+This combination of traditional training and online media is called “blended learning”.

 “We have moved away from the notion of students in rows reverently listening to a guru at the front, to more interactive, technology-rich learning environments where the relationship between teacher and student is radically different”

 Stefan Jakobek, HOK

 Collaboration will be a core skill.
 As routine tasks are taken over by computers, workers will be valued for the creativity and intuition that only the human mind can offer (for now).
 They will be prized for their ability to innovate, communicate and collaborate in global teams.

 For universities, innovation is crucial as they compete for funding — scientific breakthroughs can be patented and licensed, and a high research ranking helps them to attract fee-paying students.
 “They’re beginning to break down the silos for faculties and departments and instead talk about the need to glue people together in different ways,” says Philip Ross, founder and CEO of consultant Unwork.